jensbambauer/seriale/site/content/post/mood-management-for-times-in-between-about-human-contradictions.md

 **Joachim Jung:** The Seriale was the first live festival that invited us for our first five pilot-episodes.
 Our main actor, Hannes Hellmann, didn‘t allow himself to be ragged and even travelled there.
 We had a wonderful time at the festival and already got great feedback.
 Now we are very happy to present the second season.
 The festival is wonderfully organized and offers all filmmakers a great space for exchange and networking.

-Now, if you‘re curious about the new experiences the priest Wolfgang is having, you can view “The Man of Your Sins” and all the series and pilots from our Official Selection from June 3 to 8, 2020 via the Videmic app.
+Now, if you‘re curious about the new experiences the priest Wolfgang is having, you can view *The Man of Your Sins* and all the series and pilots from our Official Selection from June 3 to 8, 2020 via the Videmic app.
 Furthermore Joachim Jung will participate in the Creator’s Panel at the Educational on June 5.

 Interview: Tobias Lack